 All professionals working in health and social care must ensure that they comply with all relevant legislation and good practice to protect individuals’ personal data and their wider human rights.
-In addition, professionals working with data need to be aware of how legislation, policy and practice relevant to clinicians will impact on their involvement in improving how care is designed and delivered.
-Relevant law and policy includes:
+In addition, professionals working with data need to be aware of how legislation, policy, and practice relevant to clinicians will impact on their involvement in improving how care is designed and delivered.
+Relevant law and policy include:

 - Data Protection Act 2018 and the Information Commissioner’s Office’ guidance.

 - Human Rights Act 1998, including peoples’ right to life (Article 2), right to not be subject to inhuman or degrading treatment (Article 3), right to respect for private and family life, and right to lawful data confidentiality (Article 8).

 - Equalities Act 2010, including the public sector duty to eliminate unlawful discrimination, advance equality of opportunities and foster good relations.

 - Duty of candour (clinicians’ responsibilities to identify and disclose errors in care) and employers’ whistleblowing policies.

 - Seven Caldicott Principles for using confidential information.